Updated: 10/2/20 | October 2nd, 2020

 Book Your Flight

 Find a cheap flight by using Skyscanner or Momondo.
-They are my two favorite search engines because they search websites and airlines around the globe so you always know no stone is left unturned.
+They are my two favorite search engines, because they search websites and airlines around the globe, so you always know no stone is being left unturned.

 Book Your Accommodation

 You can book your hostel with Hostelworld.
 If you want to stay somewhere other than a hostel, use Booking.com as it consistently returns the cheapest rates for guesthouses and cheap hotels.
 My favorite hostels in Australia are:

 - Base St. Kilda (Melbourne)

 - Wake Up!
 Sydney (Sydney)

 - Gilligan’s Backpacker Hotel (Cairns)

 If you’re looking for more places to stay, here for my favorite hostels in Australia!